infinispan/infinispan/server/integration/testsuite/README.txt

 Also note that integration test classes need to be named ending "IT", not "TEST", as required by the maven-failsafe-plugin.

-Running tests for specific client
+Running tests in OSGi
 ---------------------------------
-This is controlled by following profiles
+This is controlled by following profile

-  -P client.rest      (REST client)
-  -P client.memcached (Memcached client)
-  -P client.hotrod    (Hot Rod client)
   -P client.hotrod.osgi    These tests manage an Infinispan server through the maven-antrun-plugin.

   Tests for OSGi run by default in Karaf 2.3.3.
 A different version of Karaf may be specified via the command line:
   -Dversion.karaf=<version>

 Running client tests with TCP stack (UDP by default)
 ----------------------------------------------------